On the fixed points of the Ruelle operator: Introduction

-Due to Ma\~n\'e, Sad and Sullivan (see \cite{MSS}), the set of $J-$stable maps forms an open and everywhere dense subset of $Rat_d(\bar{\C})$, even more, a $J-$stable map is hyperbolic if and only if there is no invariant Beltrami differential supported on the Julia set.
-Since hyperbolic maps are $J-$stable, hence the Fatou conjecture becomes: \textit{The set of $J-$stable maps is precisely the set of hyperbolic maps.}
+Due to a result of R. Ma\~n\'e, P. Sad and D. Sullivan (see \cite{MSS}), the set of $J$-stable maps forms an open and everywhere dense subset of $Rat_d(\overline{\C})$, even more, a $J$-stable map is hyperbolic if and only if there is no invariant Beltrami differential supported on the Julia set.
+Since hyperbolic maps are $J$-stable, the Fatou conjecture becomes: \textit{Every $J$-stable map is hyperbolic.}